jes/scamp-cpu/README.md

 3. Convert the 74xx-Verilog into KiCad schematics.
 4. Build the CPU

+It is likely that steps 1 to 3 will go through several iterations while I figure out how the CPU is actually going to work, but hopefully step 4 will only happen once.
+It is likely that if step 4 needs to happen substantially more than once that it will never get completed.

 ## Resources

 I thoroughly recommend the Nand2Tetris course. https://nand2tetris.org/